How to Prepare an RV for Self Storage

 Whether your RV is protected by an overhang or out in the open air, it’s a good idea to use a cover.
 This provides an extra layer of protection from the elements and keeps it clean.

-Save Vehicle Electronics with a Few Steps Before Winter Storing
+Save Vehicle Electronics with a Few Steps Before Storing

-When Storing an RV in Below-Zero Temperatures, Add Antifreeze
+When Storing an RV in Cold Temperatures, Add Antifreeze

 If your RV will be stored without heat this winter, drain the water, and run antifreeze through your pipes.
 This helps ensure that when temperatures dip below zero your pipes don’t freeze and burst, leaving you with a hefty repair bill.

-Your RV is prepped for cold weather and you’re ready to tuck it away for the season.
+Your RV is prepped for self storage and you’re ready to tuck it away for the season.
 Choosing where to store it is a big decision, as you want it to be safe and protected from the elements.

-You’ll want to check on your RV throughout the winter to ensure all your precautions are protecting it for next season, so having it nearby is a definite bonus.
+You’ll want to check on your RV to ensure all your precautions are protecting it for next season, so having it nearby is a definite bonus.

-Explore Mini Mall Storage locations near you complete with unique passcode gate systems and security cameras throughout the complex for peace-of-mind when storing your passions.
+Explore Mini Mall Storage locations all across North America, complete with unique passcode gate systems and security cameras throughout the complex for peace-of-mind when storing your RV.

-Whether you’re looking for a larger commercial self storage unit or need to store your family’s belongings, reserve a unit in a few taps on your device to visit us in-person for a quick and simple experience.
+Whether you’re looking to store your RV for a couple months or all year, Mini Mall is your local expert and here to help!
+Reserve a unit in a few taps on your device to visit us in-person for a quick and smooth storage experience.
 Storage, no sweat.